gaehlerm/SoftwareEngineering/README.md

 a(5)
 ```

+Now the first thing to note is that there is no clear level of abstraction. `a` calls `b` and `b` calls `a`.
+They are somehow both on the same level of abstraction.
+This is bad.
 We could simplify it by inserting the definition of `b` into the function call inside `a`.

 ```py
 def a(counter):